-Water heater worst-case test: Measure depressurization in the water heater closet from indoors if possible.
+Water heater greatest depressurization achievable (GDA) test: Measure depressurization in the water heater closet from indoors if possible.

 7.9 Heating Unit Replacement

 Replacement furnaces shall be approved for use in manufactured homes.
 Follow current policy for the minimum Annual Fuel Utilization Efficiency (AFUE) rating.
 Replacement units should fit the footprint of the furnace closet and shall not stick out into the hallway.